 Implementing strong password policies

 Weak passwords are one of the most common vulnerabilities exploited by cyber criminals.
-Implementing a strong password policy that includes a combination of letters, numbers, and symbols, as well as regular password changes, can significantly reduce the risk of unauthorised access.
+Implementing a strong password policy that includes a combination of letters, numbers, and symbols, as well as regular password changes, can significantly reduce the risk of unauthorized access.

 Regular software updates and patches